Gabrielle Bernstein

 Gabrielle Bernstein is an American author, motivational speaker, and podcast host.

 Early life and education

 Bernstein grew up in Larchmont, New York where she attended a Jewish summer camp and led a youth group.
 In 2001, she graduated from Syracuse University where she studied theatre.

 Career

-Bernstein is the author of nine books, including The Universe Has Your Back, Super Attractor and Happy Days.
+Bernstein is the author of nine books, including The Universe Has Your Back, Super Attractor, and Happy Days.
 Bernstein teaches primarily from the text A Course In Miracles.

 Personal life

-Bernstein had her first son, Oliver, with husband Zach Rocklin in December 2018.
+Bernstein had a child with husband Zach Rocklin in December 2018.